Elis Paprika: 2016–2018: Black & White, and growth for the Now Girls Rule movement

-2018-2020: Venganza
+2018–2020: Venganza

 Elis recorded Venganza in May, 2018 in Guadalajara, Mexico.
 This record, Venganza was produced in collaboration with Richo Acosta, one of Elis' original guitar players, at Train Studio GDL.
-The first single "Stupid Song" was releases on August 17, 2018.
+The first single "Stupid Song" was released on August 17, 2018.
 "Stupid Song" was included in the motion picture soundtrack for the Mexican film "Plan V", directed by Fez Noriega, and scored by Rodrigo Dávila, which premiered August 13, 2018 in movie theatres across Mexico.
-On September 10, 2018 the official video for "Stupid Song" was released.
+On September 10, 2018, the official video for "Stupid Song" was released.
 "Mi Corazón", the second single off Venganza, was released November 9, 2018, with its official video being released on May 6, 2019.
 The complete record Venganza was released on August 16, 2019.

 Elis and the band played South Korea, including performances at Zandari Festa 2018, and Pohang Steel Art Festival in October 2018.
 They began 2019 with a US-Canada West Coast leg of the tour that began in northern Mexico with an appearance at the Festival Alfonso Ortiz Tirado in Alamos, Sonora.
 Ernesto Licona returned to the band on guitar.
-In late June and early July, 2019, Elis Paprika toured Japan for the first time, with 4 dates in cities around Tokyo, and were the first Mexican Rock band to perform at Playtime Festival in Ulaanbaatar, Mongolia.
+In late June and early July 2019, Elis Paprika toured Japan for the first time, with 4 dates in cities around Tokyo, and were the first Mexican Rock band to perform at Playtime Festival in Ulaanbaatar, Mongolia.
 Elis played Colombia for the first time at the Festival Internacional Altavoz in Medellín, on November 9, 2019.

-On December 8, 2019 Elis' Now Girls Rule movement presented "La Marketa" in Mexico City, the first ever all female artist merchandise bazar in Mexico.
+On December 8, 2019, Elis' Now Girls Rule movement presented "La Marketa" in Mexico City, the first-ever all-female artist merchandise bazar in Mexico.
 This first edition of La Marketa involved over 60 female music artists and illustrators from Mexico's scene, directly selling their merchandise, with live showcases by 15 of them, as well as standup routines, and skate lessons.

-Elis Paprika's single "Stupid Song" was included by the 34th annual FICG (Guadalajara International Cinema Festival), in Mexico, for the promotion of 2019's "Premio Maguey" (Maguey Award), that recognises LGBT performances and accomplishments in Cinema.
+Elis Paprika's single "Stupid Song" was included by the 34th annual FICG (Guadalajara International Cinema Festival), in Mexico, for the promotion of 2019's "Premio Maguey" (Maguey Award), which recognises LGBT performances and accomplishments in Cinema.

 In April 2020, Elis Paprika released a new version of her classic "Mucho", this time called "Mucho (15 Years Later), as a single celebrating 15 years of career.
 The original song was featured as the third track of her debut album Give Me Love (2006), and was never a single.
-She recorded a version of the song that the band had always played live, that is different from the original 2006 recording, at Train Studio GDL, with Richo Acosta co-producing, playing guitars, bass, and on recording, mixing and mastering duties.
+She recorded a version of the song that the band had always played live, which is different from the original 2006 recording, at Train Studio GDL, with Richo Acosta co-producing, playing guitars, bass, and on recording, mixing and mastering duties.
 Cachi Zazueta recorded drums.